 5 Days Trip To Merida, Mexico

 In December 2017, I received my US citizenship and I got my new passport.
-I have been thinking of traveling but waiting to get my passport.
+I have been thinking to travel but waiting to get my passport.
 I decided to take a solo trip to Mexico.
 This was an exciting and scary decision for me since I didn’t know a single Spanish word.
 Instead of picking the famous tourist places in Mexico, I wanted to explore the real Mexico and chose to spend my time in Merida, Yucatan.
 Merida is the capital of the Mexican state Yucatan and has a rich Mayan heritage.

 Getting to Merida, Yucatan

-I booked my flight from Atlanta, GA to Cancun and I good a good deal on flights which cost me a return flight of $185.
+I booked my flight from Atlanta, GA to Cancun and I got a good deal on flights which cost me a return flight of $185.
 I also made a bold decision of getting a rental car and exploring Mexico at my own pace and not depending on anyone else.
 I booked a rental car online and the deal was too good to be true.
-I did my research before going there and I read all the stories of rental scams and mentally prepared.
-I will write about my car rental and driving in Mexico in a separate post.
+I did my research before going there and I read all the stories of rental scams and was mentally prepared.
+I will write about my car rental and driving experience in Mexico in a separate post.
 After landing in Cancun, I took shuttle to car rental location which was off the airport.
 I picked my car and set on my journey to Merida.